Review and sign transactions from a single secure screen with Ledger Flex™

 A hot wallet generates your seed phrase in an online environment and displays it to you on the screen of your computer or phone when you first launch the wallet.
 The problem with this system is that, once your seed phrase (or secret recovery phrase) has been online once, you have no way of knowing who has seen or accessed it remotely.
 This is the problem with data generated by a hot wallet.

-Private Keys Live Online
+Private Keys Are Vulnerable to Online Threats

 Hot wallets also store your private keys digitally, within their application on your phone or computer.
 Since these devices are always connected to the internet, your private keys are also constantly online.